sam-maverick/browsing-privacy-vpn-check-extension/README.md

 * Download this repo in some folder of your computer.
 * Open a terminal, go to your repo, and `cd webserver-local`.
 Then run `node ./installer.linux.js` and follow the on-screen instructions.
 * Check that your local web server is running by visiting http://localhost:4567/getvpnstatus.
 You should get either `status=UP` or `status=DOWN`.
-* Install the `site-blocker-when-vpn-down` extension in Firefox, if you have not yet done so.
+* Install the `site-blocker-when-vpn-down` extension in Firefox (you can download it from [here](https://addons.mozilla.org/en-US/firefox/addon/site-blocker-when-vpn-down/)), if you have not yet done so.
 * Visit `about:addons`, open this add-on's Preferences, and replace the default values by the list of domains you want to protect.
 One per line.
 Do not use wildcard, since all subdomains will automatically be protected.
 * **Important:** On the Preferences tab, set "Run in Private Windows" to "Allow".